 - If you wear contact lenses, you should remove them before putting in these eye drops.
 You should wait at least 15 minutes after using the drops before putting your contact lenses back in.

 - One drop should be put into the eye(s) that needs treating once a day, in the evening.
-Click here for instructions on how to put in the eye drops.

 - Immediately after administering the eye drops, close the eye and press on the tear duct (at the corner of the eye closest to your nose) for about one minute.
 This is to minimise the amount of medicine that may be absorbed into the bloodstream, which will increase the local effect in the eye and minimise any adverse effects elsewhere in the body.